Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 ## Assumptions & Considerations

 -  **Service Worker Lifetime:** Still relies on active `Port` connections or other keep-alive mechanisms.
--  **Storage Limits:** Service Worker storage has limits. `MessageStore` holds raw data. `UserStore` holds state per user per room. `LRUMessageCache` adds overhead.
-Consider pruning/limits for all.
-IndexedDB might be necessary for larger stores.
+-  **Storage Limits:** Service Worker storage has limits. `MessageStore`, `UserStore`, and `LRUMessageCache` are currently in-memory per `RoomSubscription`. **Persistent data is managed via Dexie/IndexedDB through `CoreDatabaseService` and integration-specific `DatabaseService`s.** Consider pruning/limits for in-memory stores and be mindful of IndexedDB quotas.
--  **Complexity:** This model increases complexity with dedicated integration managers, middleware registration, and potentially more event types for cache invalidation, but improves modularity.
+-  **Complexity:** This model increases complexity with dedicated integration managers, database services, middleware registration, and potentially more event types for cache invalidation, but improves modularity and data isolation.
 -  **Cache Invalidation Logic:** Needs careful implementation.
 Invalidation can be triggered by `EmoteSetUpdateEvent` (affecting rooms using the context) or specific third-party events (potentially affecting specific users across rooms or entire rooms).
 The `LRUMessageCache` might need finer-grained invalidation (e.g., `invalidateUser`).
 -  **`_generateEmoteContextKey` Reliability:** Still crucial for emote lifecycle.
--  **`EmoteRegistry` Complexity:** Remains complex.
+-  **`EmoteRegistry` Complexity:** Remains complex (though only holds in-memory data).
--  **Error Handling:** Robust error handling is crucial throughout, especially in WebSocket connections, middleware execution, and asynchronous updates.
+-  **Error Handling:** Robust error handling is crucial throughout, especially in WebSocket connections, database operations, middleware execution, and asynchronous updates.
--  **Third-Party Cosmetics:** Handled via pipeline middleware accessing state within dedicated `IntegrationManager`s.
+-  **Third-Party Cosmetics:** Handled via pipeline middleware accessing state within dedicated `IntegrationManager`s (potentially reading from their `DatabaseService`).
 Cache invalidation for third-party state changes requires the `IntegrationManager` to signal the change (e.g., via `EventBus`) so `MessageProcessorService` can invalidate relevant cache entries.
 Cleanup relies on `IntegrationManager`s subscribing to `RoomSubscriptionDestroyedEvent`.